maefae/reading-notes/class7.md

 The difference: global variable can be accessed at any time.
 I can use a global variable inside a function because I created it outside of the function.

 If a variable is created for the first time within a function, you cannot access it outisde of the function

+## Why do we use functions?
+to re-use code that we write